 Total study hours: 150

-BSc: Anthropology; BA: Social Anthropology; Joint Honours; with a Language; with a Year Abroad
+BSc: Anthropology; BA: Social Anthropology; Joint Honours; with a Year Abroad

 Method of assessment